Things to Do– In and around Arniston –

 De Hoop Nature Reserve

-De Hoop Nature Reserve, in contrast to De Mond, is one of the largest areas overseen by Cape Nature Conservation, covering 34 000 hectares.
+De Hoop Nature Reserve is one of the largest areas overseen by Cape Nature Conservation, covering 34 000 hectares.
 It is also a protected Cape Floral region and World Heritage Site.
 Wildlife includes the rare bontebok and Cape mountain zebra, eland, grey rhebok, baboon, yellow mongoose and caracal.
 Leopards, although rare, are also found in the reserve.
 This pristine fertile coast has something of the untamed wilderness about it.
 The waters within the De Hoop Reserve support thriving populations of marine mammals such as dolphins and seals.
 The De Hoop Marine Protected Area, which extends three nautical miles (5 km) out to sea, is one of the largest marine protected areas in Africa and provides a sanctuary for a vast and fascinating array of marine life.
 This reserve is also one of the world’s most important calving grounds for the Southern Right Whale and an important nursery area for depleted angling fish species.
 One of the best places for whale watching anywhere along the coast is the historic Koppie Alleen towering over the shoreline.

 The De Hoop Vlei is a complex and highly productive ecosystem – a Ramsar Site of international ecological importance where aquatic birds and other organisms breed and feed undisturbed.
 Various waterfowl species and migrant waders, including flamingos, curlew sandpipers, ruffs, little stints and whiskered and white winged terns, visit the vlei in summer when water levels drop and the mud flats are exposed.
 Everywhere you go, you’ll be surrounded by birds nesting or foraging.
 More than 260 bird species, local and migratory, are found in the reserve and it is the only remaining breeding colony of the rare Cape vulture.